Dryland Tree Daisy

 Plant Description

-Olearia adenocarpa is a deciduous to semi-deciduous shrub that typically reaches a height of 1.5 to 2 metres and a similar spread.
+Olearia adenocarpa is a deciduous to semi-deciduous shrub that typically reaches a height of 1.5 to 2 metres and a similar spread Discover more about native shrubs.
 It exhibits a low, spreading, and notably open growth habit, often with branches that run along the ground (decumbent) before turning upwards at the tips.
 A unique characteristic of this species is its ability to regularly produce new branches from or below ground level, which replace older main branches that typically have a lifespan of about 12 years.
 The leaves are small, egg-shaped (ovate), measuring 3 to 14 millimetres in length and 2 to 4 millimetres in width.
 They are a distinctive grey-green colour on the upper surface, while the underside is covered in a dense layer of fine, white hairs.
 In January and February, the plant produces clusters of pale white flowers with bright yellow or green centers.
 The seeds are dry and covered in hairs, a key trait that helps distinguish this species from other small-leaved Olearias.

 Quick Facts